moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/foreign-assets-erc20.md

 ![Confirm and Import Tokens](/images/builders/toolkit/ethereum-api/precompiles/foreign-assets-erc20/foreign-assets-erc20-4.webp)

 And that's it!
-You've successfully added the UNIT token foreign asset as a custom ERC-20 token on your Tanssi EVM appchain.
+You've successfully added the UNIT token foreign asset as a custom ERC-20 token on the Tanssi demo EVM appchain.

 ### Remix Set Up {: #remix-set-up }